alireza-amirsamimi/my_vimrc/README.md

 # my vimrc
-I'm sharing my vimrc here.
-It's not something special or complicated, but it might be useful to someone.
+ّI'm [Vim]([url](https://github.com/vim/vim)) user like many people and I'm sharing my vimrc here.
+It's not something special or complicated(I am not a fan of complexity.), but it might be useful to someone.

 ![Screenshot_2025-04-25_23-00-35](https://github.com/user-attachments/assets/29afd974-c7e6-4750-8f12-eb32efcc0c86)